Jim Kaat: Career statistics

+Post-retirement

 Coaching

 Upon retirement as a player, Kaat served a short stint with the Cincinnati Reds as the club's pitching coach.
 When Pete Rose took over in 1984 as the Reds' player/manager, he made good on a promise to Kaat, his former Philadelphia Phillies teammate, and hired the former hurler for his coaching staff.
 Kaat would coach part of the 1984 season and all of 1985, a year in which he guided Cincinnati rookie Tom Browning to a 20–9 record.
 "At least I can say I had a 20-game winner every year I coached," Kaat used to joke.

-Other baseball activities
+Special assistant

 In January 2018, Jim Kaat was hired by the Minnesota Twins as a Special Assistant.
 Kaat's role is "to help assist Twins president Dave St. Peter in business, marketing and community initiatives".